helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed Module 4 (Essential CSS Concepts) of Scrimba’s Frontend Developer Career Path by finishing Build a Coworking Space Site.

 **Thoughts:** By building this project, I got to practice and refresh my knowledge about Flexbox (especially margin: auto for Flexbox children), CSS positions (including absolute, relative and fixed) and z-index.

+---

+### Day 37: 8 February 2024.
+Thursday

+**Today's Progress:** Started freeCodeCamp’s Learn Functional Programming by Building a Spreadsheet.
+Did Steps 1 to 40.

+**Thoughts:** Today I was busy with travelling to prepare to celebrate Lunar New Year, but I still managed to find some time to code, and I got to learn something new in shorthand property name syntax.